Senusret II: Tomb treasure

 In 1889, the Egyptologist Flinders Petrie found "a marvellous gold and inlaid royal uraeus" that must have originally formed part of Senusret II's looted burial equipment in a flooded chamber of the king's pyramid tomb.
-It is now located in the Cairo Museum.
-The tomb of Princess Sithathoriunet, a daughter of Senusret II, was also discovered by Egyptologists in a separate burial site.
-Several pieces of jewellery from her tomb including a pair of pectorals and a crown or diadem were found there.
-They are now displayed at the Metropolitan Museum of New York or the Cairo Museum in Egypt.
+It is now located in the Egyptian Museum.
+The tomb of Princess Sithathoriunet, a daughter of Senusret II, was also discovered in a separate burial site.
+Several pieces of jewellery from her tomb, including a pair of pectorals and a crown or diadem, were found there.
+They are now displayed at the Metropolitan Museum of Art or the Egyptian Museum.

 In 2009, Egyptian archaeologists announced the results of new excavations led by the Egyptologist Abdul Rahman Al-Ayedi.
-They described unearthing a cache of pharaonic-era mummies in brightly painted wooden coffins near the Lahun pyramid.
+They reported unearthing a cache of pharaonic-era mummies in brightly painted wooden coffins near the Lahun pyramid.
 The mummies were reportedly the first to be found in the sand-covered desert rock surrounding the pyramid.